I Will Drink Your Wine, Part 1

 And then the Romans came.

 Like the Babylonians, the Romans completely conquered Israel.
 But they didn't drag them off or destroy them (at first).
-They let them live in their cities, put rulership and law over them, taxed them, etc. But make no mistake, they were completely conquered.
-The timeline ends with the Slaughter of the Innocents, where King Herod had all males 2 years and under killed in the vicinity of Bethlehem.
+They let them live in their cities, put Roman leadership and law over them, taxed them, etc. But make no mistake, they were completely conquered.
+The timeline above ends with the Slaughter of the Innocents, where King Herod had all males 2 years and under killed in the vicinity of Bethlehem.
 Herod could do this, and Israel couldn't do anything about it, because they were conquered.

 Let me give an example.